I had to regrind the knife blades for a

 head and was due to a loose power cord connection and was corrected.

 never sleeps.
 The above utility knives get used pretty regular in my

 shop and/or archery corner of my basement "Man Cave."

 KNIFE PHOTO SHOOT OUTSIDE

 I took the knife and scabbard outside and used a large milky quartz rock

 in our upper yard for my back drop and the following pixs posted:

-The below pix shows the turkey track medallion real well
+The below pix shows the turkey track medallion which adds a touch of

 I used a piece of black nylon braided cord to make a safety tie down for